 Hello, and thank you for visiting my website.
 My name is Jeff Wilson, and I am an associate professor of religious studies and East Asian studies and the Chair of the department of Culture and Languages for Renison University College, at the University of Waterloo.
-Here I’d like to tell you something about my research, my undergraduate teaching, my graduate teaching and involvement with uWaterloo’s joint religious studies PhD, and my other professional activities.
+Here I’d like to tell you something about my research, my undergraduate and graduate teaching, and my other professional activities.

 A quick overview: I have written several books and numerous articles about the interaction of Buddhism and various aspects of North American culture.
 I have also published pioneering research in the history of same-sex wedding ceremonies.
 I teach courses on religion in North America, East Asian religion, and theory and method in religious studies at the University of Waterloo.
 I am highly active in the wider academy, especially at the American Academy of Religion, and do media appearances and radio interviews when I am able to provide an informed perspective on issues of religion in contemporary society.